Cray-HPE/docs-csm/operations/firmware/FAS_Use_Cases.md

         If `state = "completed"`, the dry-run has found and checked all the nodes.
 Check the following sections for more information:

         * Lists the nodes that have a valid image for updating:

-            ```
+            ```text
             [operationSummary.succeeded]
             ```

         * Lists the nodes that will not be updated because they are already at the correct version:

-            ```
+            ```text
             [operationSummary.noOperation]
             ```

         * Lists the nodes that had an error when attempting to update:

-            ```
+            ```text
             [operationSummary.failed]
             ```

         * Lists the nodes that do not have a valid image for updating:

-            ```
+            ```text
             [operationSummary.noSolution]
             ```